How to Become a Restorative Dental Hygienist: Career Roadmap

 Learn how to become a restorative dental hygienist.
 Research the education and career requirements, licensure information and experience required for starting a career as a restorative dental hygienist.

-Do I Want to Be a Restorative Dental Hygienist?
+Should I Become a Restorative Dental Hygienist?

 Restorative dentistry focuses on the application of cavity-liners, placement and removal of crowns, attachment of prosthetics and finishing of silicone restoration.
 Some states allow dental hygienists to perform these types of procedures after completing the proper education and training.
 Dental hygienists often spend many hours standing, and they wear protective gear while working on patients.